Skip to main content

 Terminal input

-Solution: Compare configuration between versions and adjust resources in values.yaml.
-If the issue persists, perform a rollback.
+Solution: check configuration differences between versions and adjust resources in values.yaml.
+If the problem persists, perform a rollback.

 Terminal input